rustybird/qubes-app-split-browser/README.md

 - Keep in mind that DisposableVMs know the name of the VM which spawned them.
 That's a potential privacy and GUI spoofing issue.

-- Split Browser also works with non Tor Browser versions of Firefox, if they allow unsigned extensions (Firefox ESR, Developer Edition, Nighly or unbranded): Enable [20-other-firefox.bash.EXAMPLE](vm/disp/etc/split-browser/disp/20-other-firefox.bash.EXAMPLE) and disable [20-whonix-gateway.js](vm/persist/etc/split-browser/persist/prefs.js.d/20-whonix-gateway.js).
+- Split Browser also works with non Tor Browser versions of Firefox, if they allow unsigned extensions (Firefox ESR, Developer Edition, Nighly, or unbranded): Enable [20-other-firefox.bash](vm/disp/etc/split-browser/disp/20-other-firefox.bash.EXAMPLE) and disable [20-whonix-gateway.js](vm/persist/etc/split-browser/persist/prefs.js.d/20-whonix-gateway.js).

 - The debug log can be read using `sudo journalctl SYSLOG_IDENTIFIER=split-browser` in both the persistent VM and the DisposableVM.